niieani/sanei/modules/relaymail/README.rst

    :default: postmaster

    The user to whom root mail will go to.
-(TODO: implement this)